.webp)

 - Ensures staff know what to do when they suspect something.

-- Training helps teams spot red flags for structuring and smurfing.
+- Training helps teams spot red flags for structuring and smurfing in AML.

 - Red Flags include